Eddie Bell - Writing, Poetry & Motivational Speaking

 Eddie Bell is a poet of broad spectrum whose writings speak to everyday people.
 His four volumes of poetry address the human condition from an African American perspective.
 His poems cut against the grain of the ordinary and delve into history and society as it relates to the black experience while not neglecting the beauty that surrounds him, both natural and human.
 His latest collection, Recrudescence, is an inward look into the sensitivities of an aging poet.

-Eddie has presented his poetry at noted venues, including St. Marks Church in the East Village, NY; City College of NY, Poetry in Performance, Aaron Davis Hall; 4th Annual Midwest Poets & Writers Conference, Detroit, MI; 1st Annual Woodstock Poetry Festival, NY; and le Duc des Lombards Jazz Club, Paris, France.
+Eddie has presented his poetry at noted venues, including St. Marks Church in the East Village, NY; City College of NY, Poetry in Performance, Aaron Davis Hall; 4th Annual Midwest Poets & Writers Conference, Detroit, MI; 1st Annual Woodstock Poetry Festival, NY; and Le Duc des Lombards Jazz Club, Paris, France.
 His work has been translated into French and Russian.

-Eddie Bell has been a youth advocate his entire professional career and is a pioneer in providing higher educational opportunity to students of color through the development innovative programs and approaches, enabling them to gain admission to the State University of New York.
+Eddie Bell has been a youth advocate his entire professional career and is a pioneer in providing higher educational opportunities to students of color through the development of innovative programs and approaches, enabling them to gain admission to the State University of New York.
 He currently is a member of the Arts Advisory Committee for the Friendship Day School for Science and the Arts, Charlotte, NC, and recently conducted a well-regarded poetry workshop for its kindergarten students.